Yajaira Sierra-Sastre

-Dr. Yajaira Sierra-Sastre is a Puerto Rican materials scientist, educator, and aspiring astronaut.
+Yajaira Sierra-Sastre is a Puerto Rican materials scientist, educator, and aspiring astronaut.
 She was part of a six-person crew, and the only Hispanic, selected to participate in a four-month-long, Mars analog mission funded by NASA.
 Sierra-Sastre aspires to become the first Puerto Rican woman to travel to outer space.

 Early years

 Sierra-Sastre was born in Guayama, Puerto Rico, and raised in the town of Arroyo where she received her secondary education.
 Throughout her childhood, she dreamed of becoming an astronaut.
 After graduating from Carmen Bozello de Huyke High School, she attended the Mayagüez Campus of the University of Puerto Rico where she earned a Bachelor of Science degree in Chemistry.
 After teaching to middle and high school students for a year and a half, Sierra-Sastre participated in a summer research experience program for teachers at Stanford University, where she was first introduced to nanotechnology research.
 During that time, she was trained in the self-assembly of mono-molecular films.
 Upon returning to Puerto Rico, she enrolled in graduate Environmental Health courses at the School of Public Health at the University of Puerto Rico Medical Science Campus and graduate Chemistry courses at the University of Puerto Rico at Río Piedras.
 Sierra-Sastre then attended Cornell University, where she earned a Ph.D. in 2009 in Nanomaterials Chemistry and specialized in the bionanofabrication of semiconductor nanowires.
 As part of her doctoral studies, Sierra-Sastre researched at Los Alamos National Laboratory.
 Among the scientific works which she has co-authored is the 2008 article "Vertical Growth of Ge Nanowires from Biotemplated Au Nanoparticle Catalysts," published in the Journal of the American Chemical Society, volume 130, issue 10488.

-After completing her PhD, Sierra-Sastre worked as a senior research scientist and microscopist at two nanotechnology start-up companies in Ithaca, New York where she designed, developed and characterized nanostructured coatings for medical devices/diagnostics, lithium ion batteries, and the textile sector.
+After completing her PhD, Sierra-Sastre worked as a senior research scientist and microscopist at two nanotechnology start-up companies in Ithaca, New York, where she designed, developed and characterized nanostructured coatings for medical devices/diagnostics, lithium-ion batteries, and the textile sector.

 Sierra-Sastre also served as a research scientist and project manager at the U.S. Bureau of Engraving and Printing's (BEP's) Office of Technology Development until April 2020.
 She now serves as a Project Manager at NASA supporting the Mars Sample Return and lunar VIPER (Volatile Investigating Polar Exploration Rover) missions.